Working pre-order campaigns into your author marketing plan can definitely help you build buzz.

 Plan Special Pre-Order Pricing to Pull in More Buyers

 Lots of authors ask me how to market a book and still make money on each sale.
 And that is literally one of the toughest things to answer because of all the factors involved.
 But the reality is, everyone loves a deal.
-And one of the most effective ways to sell more books during a pre-order promotion is to discount the book.
+One of the most effective ways to sell more books during a pre-order promotion is to discount the book.
 I know it, just trust me.
 The key is constantly reminding people through all your other efforts that the book goes back to full price on the release date!
 And the discount doesn’t have to be huge, it could be $2 off for a limited time.
 The idea is to get folks buying!

 Offer Cool Swag Packs for a Lasting Effective

 Swag is a good author marketing investment in general.
-And it doesn’t have to be super expensive with some smart planning.
 Once you have it on hand, you’ll be amazed at how many ways you come up to use it, which will enhance your marketing efforts on multiple levels.

 How to Market Your Book by Offering Cool Digital Swag

 If you don’t have the budget to mail out physical swag, you can do something fun with digital material too, don’t stress.

 Poster quality art downloads, excerpts, deleted scenes, etc. There are so many options and this is a great way to strengthen your brand as well.